Here are 10 cat breeds most popular on Instagram

-Insta Cats 2023: 10 of the most popular breeds of gorgeous cat on social media site Instagram - including the stunning Bombay cat
+Top 10 Cats 2023: 10 of the most Instagrammable breeds of beautiful cat on the social media site - including the gorgeous Bombay cat

 Did you know that August 8 will mark the official global celebration of cats?
 That's right, this Tuesday is International Cat Day across the globe - so get ready to spoil your feline friends!